jpverkamp/blog/content/reviews/books/Brandon Sanderson/Skyward/2 - Starsight.md

 If you are the sort to want absolutely zero spoilers going into a book *stop reading now*.
 Go read the book (it's really good, that's not a spoiler :spoiler:) and then come back.
 You have been warned.

 Okay, now that that's out of the way.
-It's been ... three years since I first read {{<crosslink "Skyward">}}.
+It's been ... three years since I first read [[Skyward]]().
 WheN I read it, the sequels weren't even out yet... when Starsight first came out, I just didn't get around to it.
 I'm somewhat lamenting that lack now. :smile: But as they say, the second best time to plant a tree is today.

 In any case, Starsight takes place where Skyward left off.
 Spensa has some crazy new powers she doesn't understand, M-Bot is out in the open--and really the star of the book--, and humanity is ready to take back the stars...
 More or less.